johnbachman/famplex/README.md

 Computers](http://www.darpa.mil/program/communicating-with-computers) programs.

-Note: FamPlex used to be called Bioentities, and was renamed to better reflect the focus of the resource.
+Note: FamPlex used to be called Bioentities, and was renamed to better reflect the focus of the resource on protein families, complexes, and their lexical synonyms.

 The repository contains the following files: